What is Breast Augmentation?

 Breast Augmentation Procedure

 For breast augmentation, implants are placed behind each breast, underneath either breast tissue or the chest-wall muscle.
 The procedure usually lasts 1 to 2 hours.
-The procedure is typically performed with general anesthesia, although local anesthesia combined with a sedative may be used.
-Incisions are made in inconspicuous places (in the armpit, in the crease on the underside of the breast, or around the areola) to minimize scar visibility.
-The breast is then lifted, creating a pocket into which the implant is inserted.
+Your surgeon will provide general anesthesia for the procedure, although local anesthesia with a sedative may be an option.
+Incisions are in inconspicuous places (in the armpit, in the crease on the underside of the breast, or around the areola) to minimize scar visibility.
+The surgeon then lifts the breast, creating a pocket to insert the implant.

 Breast Augmentation Risks